Satori Cloud

 Confluence is often where teams write useful documentation, support notes, onboarding content, product guidance, release updates, and partner resources.

 The problem starts when that content needs to be shared externally.
-Giving people Confluence access can create admin overhead, and copying content into another tool creates another version to maintain.
+Giving people Confluence access can create admin overhead, while copying content into another tool creates another version to maintain.
+External readers usually need a polished website page, not a view into the place your team works.

 Common ways to share Confluence pages externally